iotaledger/serialization.ixi/readme.md

 ### Bundle fragment

-A bundle fragment is a subset of [standard IOTA bundle](https://docs.iota.org/docs/getting-started/0.1/introduction/what-is-a-bundle).
+A bundle fragment is a portion of [standard IOTA bundle](https://docs.iota.org/docs/getting-started/0.1/introduction/what-is-a-bundle).
 Transactions in a bundle fragment are ordered by their trunk transaction (this characteristic is inherited from IOTA bundle).
 Just like IOTA bundles, bundle fragments have a head transaction and a tail transaction (which can be the same transaction when the bundle fragment contains only one transaction).
 We set a specific trit in the tag field to 1 to mark the head transaction of a bundle fragment.
 We set another trit of the tag field to 1 to mark the tail transaction of a bundle fragment.
 Those 2 trits must be 0 in all body transactions.

 ### meta-data bundle fragment